Student9876/imagebot/README.md

 # imagebot
-This is a telegram bot which gives any 2 random images which is texted by user
+This is a telegram bot which gives 4-5 random images which is texted by user.